top of page

 Risen - Italian Easter Bread

-In a few weeks Easter will be here as Christians throughout the world celebrate the risen Christ.
+Easter is almost here as Christians throughout the world celebrate the risen Christ.
 In Italy Easter is a blend of many rituals and celebrations.
 A special time when families and friends come together to commemorate this great event.
 A seasonal celebration that symbolizes rebirth and renewal.
-In the Italian culinary world springtime means it’s time for yeast-leavened breads and dishes rich in eggs.
-Foods that are symbolic of new life emerging this time of year and the Easter season.
+In the Italian culinary world this means it’s time for yeast-leavened breads and dishes rich in eggs.
+Foods that are symbolic of new life emerging during this time of year and of the Easter season.

 In the bowl of a large stand mixer, combine yeast, water and sugar.
 Cover and let stand 10 minutes, or until a foamy vital yeast bloom has been formed.
 Add eggs, yogurt, vanilla, lemon zest, and salt.
 Mix well.
 With the paddle attachment of the stand mixer, stir in flour ½ cup at a time, scraping sides of bowl down, until dough starts to form (this should happen after adding about 3 cups).
 Switch to the dough hook and continue adding flour (about 1 more cup) until dough begins to come together.
 Continue kneading for 5 to 10 minutes, adding flour as necessary (up to 5 cups), until dough is soft and pliable, but not sticky.